bredele/grout/README.md

 # grout

 Grout is a declarative way to create DOM elements and efficiently update them whenever data changes.
-Also called virtual-dom it is the perfect companion for [brick](http://github.com/brickjs).
+Also called virtual-dom it is the perfect companion for [brick](http://github.com/brickjs) and also works server side with nodejs.

 ```js
 var inception = dom('ul', [